Well Read at Wasing

 You can discover more about Hungerford Bookshop here

 Ignite your taste buds with delicious food & drinks at The Woodland.
-With sustainability, seasonality & locally sourced produce at its core, the food offering includes produce from Wasing's organic farm, tasty bites for the kids & of course, ice cream.
+With sustainability, seasonality & locally sourced produce at its core, our food & drinks offering includes tasty treats from Wasing's Organic Farm, The Jolly Allotment & Old Tree Brewery

 CAMPING